JohnCoene/javascript-for-r/_book/6-01-computations-v8.md

 #> ]
 ```

-Now we can define options for the search, we don't get into the details of fuse.js here as this is not the purpose of this book, you can read more about the options in the [examples section](https://fusejs.io/#Examples) of the site.
+Now we can define options for the search; we don't get into the details of fuse.js here as this is not the purpose of this book, you can read more about the options in the [examples section](https://fusejs.io/#Examples) of the site.
 We can mimic the format of the JSON options shown on the website with a simple list and assign that to a new variable in the engine.
 Note that we wrap the title in a `list` to ensure it is converted to an array of length 1: `list("title")` should be converted to a `["title"]` array and not a `"title"` scalar.

 ```js
 // JavaScript